1. Find your Registration Time

 New First-Year Students: You will receive your adviser’s name during orientation, and will have opportunities for academic advising prior to your registration appointment time.
 A normal course load is 4 courses, though 5 is allowed.

 Returning Students: Make an appointment with your adviser during advising days each semester (check the Academic Calendar for advising days).
-If your advisor is on sabbatical, you will be assigned a temporary advisor.
+If your adviser is on sabbatical, you will be assigned a temporary adviser.
 To see who your current adviser is, login to the MyCampus2 Portal and look at the ‘Academic Information’ box.
-Students may only pre-register for 4 courses; a 5th course may be added after pre-registration ends.
-Additional courses may be requested by submitting a petition [add link] for course overload.
+Students may only pre-register for 4 courses; as per 5-College agreement, students may add a 5th course credit beginning the first day of classes.
+Additional courses may be requested by submitting a petition for course overload.
 Students with a 3.0 or higher GPA may add a 6th course without petitioning, though an overload fee will still apply; please contact Student Accounts or check the Pitzer Catalog for updated fee information.

 - Check the online 5-College Course Schedule via MyCampus2 Portal to browse for courses.
 Make a list of courses you would like to register for (taking into consideration any pre-requisites or requirements), including several alternates in case your first choices are not available.
-You may choose to fill out a Registration Form [link here] and/or a Course Scheduling Worksheet [link here], if you find it helpful.
-Choose courses to fulfill your Graduation Requirements [link here], including Educational Objectives [add link] and Major/Minor Courses [add link to majors declarations form].
+You may choose to fill out a Registration Form and/or a Course Scheduling Worksheet, if you find it helpful.
+Choose courses to fulfill your Graduation Requirements, including Educational Objectives and Major/Minor Courses.
 Refer to the Guidelines for Graduation for more information.

 3. Clear any Holds